coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 Writing a program is creating and using abstractions.
 By choosing good abstractions, separating them properly and making sure that they are well named, you make it easier for the next person that will read your code.
-Considering that code is written `O(1)` time and that it is read `O(N)` times, taking the time to do so is a sound investment as soon as your code lives for a little while.
+Considering that code is written `O(1)` times and that it is read `O(N)` times, taking the time to do so is a sound investment as soon as your code lives for a little while.
 So next time you do software development, don't hesitate to take the time required to make your abstractions beautiful.